ilovelinabell/metrics_collector/README.md

 # metrics_collector
-Server metrics collector inside of ClickHouse
+Server metrics collector using cmd2.
+Currently has support for SATA SMART monitoring using smartctl.

 # Dependencies
 Python 3.11